-Her research interests are in the areas of Data Science, Computational Sociolinguistics and Computational Social Science, Cognitive Science, Natural Language Processing and Artificial Intelligence.
+My research interests are in the areas of Data Science, Computational Sociolinguistics and Computational Social Science, Cognitive Science, Natural Language Processing and Artificial Intelligence.

 I received my PhD in Computer Science from the University at Albany - State University of New York in 2016.
 For my dissertation, I created a persuasive virtual chat agent, capable of changing people's opinion in online discussions.